DSiSc/repository/CONTRIBUTING.md

 ### Write Documentation

-apigateway could always use more documentation, whether as part of the official apigateway docs, in docstrings, or even on the web in blog posts, articles, and such.
+blockchain could always use more documentation, whether as part of the official blockchain docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/DSiSc/apigateway/issues.
+The best way to send feedback is to file an issue at https://github.com/DSiSc/blockchain/issues.

 If you are proposing a feature: